rfresh2/JMWaypointsToXaero/README.md

 # Warning

-This will delete any Xaero Waypoints you have defined already for your selected server being converted.
+This will overwrite any Xaero Waypoints you have defined already for your selected server being converted.

 # Usage